Assamo

 Assamo (أسامو), also known as Ina ‘Assamo, It is located around 122 km south of the capital, Djibouti City.
 The surrounding district is rich in both livestock and fledgeling agriculture.
 Its population, with the nomadic and semi-nomadic neighborhoods is estimated at 1,211 people.

 Overview

+The village was originally built on the valley of Guestir, with houses constructed of traditional Aqal.
 During the Middle Ages, Assamo was ruled by the Ifat Sultanate and Adal Sultanate.
-It later formed a part of the French Somaliland protectorate in the first half of the 20th century.
-The town has an old fort built on top of a mountain by the French Army.
-The area also served as an agricultural market for nearby localities.
+In the first half of the 20th century, Assamo formed a part of French Somaliland.
+The French colonial authorities sent a military detachment to reconnoiter the region, in order to prepare the installation of a fort on the hilltop, intended to secure the borders of French Somaliland.
+The town is not only growing fast but it is also developing with the scale, and it have been able to provide basic services, such transport, education, health facilities and all that coupled with a fine weather.

 Assamo lies along a river, near the border with Ethiopia.
 Nearby towns and villages include Ali Sabieh (24 km), Ali Adde (19 km) and Guisti (18 km).